Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 The template is comprehensive—you don't need to understand every technical detail.
 Just fill out the input form and let the AI generate the detailed prompts for you!

+### 7. **Consider Negative Prompts (Advanced)**

+For even better results, many AI video generators support **negative prompts** - instructions about what to avoid:
+- Common negative prompts: "blurry, low quality, distorted, watermark, shaky camera, morphing objects"
+- Platform-specific: Some platforms have dedicated negative prompt fields (Runway, Pika, Kling)
+- Use sparingly: Focus on common AI mistakes rather than long lists
+- Examples: "no extra limbs, no flickering, no compression artifacts, no text overlay"

+While the template handles the positive prompting excellently, if your platform supports negative prompts, adding a few key exclusions can help avoid common AI generation issues.

 ---

 ## 🛠️ Technical Details